JPLMLIA/libeos/README.md

 Makefile is necessary depending on where VxWorks is installed on the target machine.

+## Docker

+See the contents of the `docker` directory for running the simulator within a Docker container.

 # Copyright

 Copyright 2021, by the California Institute of Technology.
 ALL RIGHTS RESERVED.